mixolydianmel/tasque/README.md

 ## Plans
 As this project is currently incomplete, here are some of the planned features:
 + Help panel
-+ Vim-like commands and command syntax
 + Color
++ Scrolling over lists if they extend past the board edge
++ Resizing
 + Tags/Labels
++ Vim-like commands and command syntax

 As the project's development continues, more features will be added to this list.
 Eventually the project should be quite extensive.
 Any suggestions are welcome!